kwea123/hindsight_experience_replay/README.md

 This repository contains a tensorflow HER implementation and a bit flipping environment as described in [OpenAI's paper](https://arxiv.org/pdf/1707.01495.pdf)

 The implementation includes :
-1. A DQN and a DDQN agent (which also works on other traditional [gym](https://gym.openai.com/) environments)
+1. A DQN and a DDQN agent (which also work on other traditional [gym](https://gym.openai.com/) environments)
 2. A bit flipping environment
 3. Pre-trained models for 30-bits, 40-bits and 50-bits flipping environments